How eCabs’ empowered technologists are engineering the growth of the company.

 Both are now already looking at some very exciting projects for next year.

 “Being part of the eCabs’ tech team is a truly exciting place to be at this point in time.
 We are busy improving our tracking system whereby passengers will also be able to share their vehicle’s tracking with others.
-We are working on a gamified loyalty scheme proposition to reward our customers more.
+Additionally, we are working on a gamified loyalty scheme proposition to reward our customers more.
 We are adopting cutting-edge geo-spatial technologies, flirting with the application of AI and looking at better ways how to consume our huge data bank to enhance trip optimisation capabilities.

 “We’re on the right track.
 This year, we managed to bring down the booking processing time from six seconds to one second and we want to review the post-booking phase in a more transparent way that reassures customers that their cab is actually on its way and at the best price possible.
 We could easily say that technology is enabling us to commit a much stronger value proposition to customers even on a day-to-day basis,” they added.